 The senior high youth ministries of Our Saviour benefit the youth themselves by providing a fun and safe environment to help grow their relationship with God through Jesus and the church.
 They develop friendships beyond school or activity boundaries.
 This ministry helps the congregation in that we teach by example, lifting up the congregation, encouraging generosity, and creating new leaders for the church.
-And the youth ministry helps the world by spreading the Word of God’s love and doing good works in the community, such as volunteering for Fauquier Habitat for Humanity, traveling a bit to repair homes in Hurley, Virginia, and even further by helping to put an end to world hunger through the 30 Hour Famine, and more!
+And the youth ministry helps the world by spreading the Word of God’s love and doing good works in the community, such as volunteering for Fauquier Habitat for Humanity and helping to put an end to world hunger through the 30 Hour Famine, and more!

 When Do We Meet?

-The senior youth group usually meets on the second and fourth Sunday evening of each month, 6-8pm, during the school year.
+The senior youth group meets on Saturdays at 4:00 pm during the school year.
+It’s our Sunday School on Saturdays!
 Special events and outings are scheduled each month in addition to these regular meetings onsite.

 What Do We Do?

 Sometimes youth group is “Servant Hour” because we do projects to help the church and learn skills within the program.
 All youth groups include Bible study, prayer and mutual support, and fun.
 Check with us to be sure we’re meeting as scheduled.

 Special events and trips happen throughout the year, including attending events with youth from other area churches and with Lutherans from all over Virginia and even from all across America.
 One of our biggest local events is the 30 Hour Famine with World Vision.

 The senior youth planning group meets monthly to plan upcoming events and activities.
 It consists of youth and adult leaders who schedule the time together and support the youth in many service projects and fun activities like bowling, snow tubing and winter olympics.

 Get on the email and text message list by sending your contact information to email@example.com.
 If possible, let us know you are coming.
 But mainly, come and see!